A bit of orange and nutmeg in this pear butter recipe makes it delicious.

 When the pear butter is the consistency you like, pack in jars and process.

 Spoon hot pear butter into hot jars.
 Leave 1/4 inch headspace.
-Place your lids and rings on the jars and place in the canner.
+Wipe the rims of the jars clean.
+Any stickiness may interfere with the jar sealing properly.
+Then lace your lids and rings on the jars and put in the canner.

 Process for the time listed below.
 Be sure to adjust for your altitude.